swkkd/gowebapi/docs/StreamApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **StreamGetRecordedAtTime**
-> ExtendedTimedValue StreamGetRecordedAtTime(ctx, webId, time, optional)
+> ExtendedTimedValue StreamGetRecordedAtTime(a.client.ctx, webId, time, optional)
 Returns a single recorded value based on the passed time and retrieval mode from the stream.

 If only recorded values with annotations are desired, the filterExpression parameter should include the filter IsSet('.', \"a\").